-Trip Dates & Prices:
+Dates & Prices

-All inclusive package including accommodation for all nights, in-country transport by private bus, train, or flight, lecture and instruction materials from our expert guides, all activities, and meals as listed on the itinerary. *International Airfare and Visa Fees are not included.
+From $3800 / person | Comprehensive package including accommodation for all nights, in-country transport by private bus, train, or flight, lecture and instruction materials from our expert guides, all activities as listed on the itinerary, and 1 meal per day. *International Airfare and Visa Fees are not included

 This Acanela Expedition © is the perfect fusion between comfort & adventure.
 Embark on this small group exploration and have hands-on encounters with local peoples and cultures, while experiencing all the historical & culinary highlights along the way.